Kreitech/active_service/README.md

 # ActiveService [![Build Status](https://travis-ci.org/bilby91/active_service.svg?branch=master)](https://travis-ci.org/bilby91/active_service) [![Code Climate](https://codeclimate.com/github/bilby91/active_service/badges/gpa.svg)](https://codeclimate.com/github/bilby91/active_service)

-Steroids for business clases :muscle:
+Business classes on steroids :muscle:

-`ActiveService` was created with the purpose of moving logic that usually live in your controller to a separate layer in charge of business logic, leaving the parameters handling, format type responses (JSON, XML, HTML, etc) and other stuff to the controller.
+`ActiveService` was created with the purpose of moving logic that usually lives in your controller to a separate layer in charge of business logic, leaving the parameters handling, format type responses (JSON, XML, HTML, etc) and other stuff to the controller.

-When we started migrating to this new clases we wanted some cools features that controllers had like before, around and after filters.
+When we started migrating to this new classes we wanted some cool features that controllers have like before, around and after actions.
 We also wanted exception handling.

-`ActiveService` can help you with this :).

 ## Installation